sgong-pdftron/stranger-docs/dotnet4/doc-lock.md

-# Getting Started with PDFNet Document Locking
+# Getting started with PDFNet document locking

 As computing devices become more parallel in nature, PDFNet is evolving to allow developers to leverage this power in new and exciting ways.
 PDFNet version 6.0 introduces new locking semantics which allow for concurrent access of a [`PDFDoc`](http://www.pdftron.com/pdfnet/docs/PDFNet/?topic=html/T_pdftron_PDF_PDFDoc.htm) instance.
 This was done to improve performance during interactive viewing (simultaneous rendering, text extraction, etc.), as well as to open up the possibility for new use cases (parallel rendering).
 This article introduces the locking system, and will get you on your way to developing parallel applications with PDFNet SDK.

-## PDFDoc Lock
+## PDFDoc lock

 PDFNet uses a recursive read/write locking system.
 Multiple threads can hold a read lock on the document, **but only one thread can hold a write lock at any given time**.
 A thread can acquire an equivalent or weaker lock as many times as it likes without causing a deadlock.
 In other words, the following is valid: